gitter-badger/dollar/scripting.md

 Everything in this documentation is executed as part of the build process, so all the examples are guaranteed to run with the latest master branch of Dollar.

-Yep Dollar can actually run Markdown files, in fact the source file that this page was built from starts with  ->
+Yep Dollar can actually run Markdown files, in fact the source file that this page was built from starts with:

 ```